mies/wercker-perceptor/views/flask.md

 * Declare dependencies through `requirements.txt`
 * Add project to Wercker
 * Write the API
-* Create a test folder and add a unit test
+* Create a simple unit test
+* Create a wercker.json file
 * Create a Procfile and Heroku deploy target
 * Push your changes to Github
 * Deploy to Heroku